lubianat/quali_phd/manuscript.md

 ### Class creation on Wikidata

-Classes corresponding to species-neutral classes were retrieved from Wikidata manually using Wikidata's Graphic User Interface.
+Classes corresponding to species-neutral classes were curated from Wikidata using Wikidata's Graphic User Interface.
 A manually-curated dictionary matching terms in PanglaoDB to Wikidata identifiers was assembled and used for integration.
 Cell types that were not represented on Wikidata were added to the database via the graphical user interface (<https://www.wikidata.org/wiki/Special:NewItem>) and logged in the reference table.